Classical integrability for beta-ensembles and general Fokker-Planck equations: Quantum Painlev e II

 \ni where $q(t)$ is the Hastings-McLeod solution of Painlev\'e II and $u(t)$ is such that $u'(t) = -q^2$.
 All the above facts suggest to try the ansatz of the form

 \ni It is consistent with eq.~(3.3) only for $N=\kappa$, which implies that the ansatz can be true only for integer $\kappa$, i.e.~for even integer $\beta$.
-One has many indications from random matrix theory that the even integer values for $\beta$ are special, see e.g.~\cite{ForEvenBeta09}.
+One has many indications from random matrix theory that the even integer values of $\beta$ are special, see e.g.~\cite{ForEvenBeta09}.
 As we will see shortly, the ansatz works exactly when $N=\kappa$.
-Substituting eq.~(3.7) into eq.~(3.1), one obtains
+From eq.~(3.7), one obtains

 \ni Let